heraldapp/datadriventeam.org/content/_index.md

 {{< hint info >}}

-:point_right: The ideas presented in this guide can be implemented by scraping together a set of processes around a spreadsheet :)
+:point_right: The ideas presented in this guide can be implemented by scraping together a set of processes around a spreadsheet.
+In fact, we provide an Airtable template to do so later in this guide :)

 {{< /hint >}}

 ## Problem